iliasvl/countrySelectionApp-Java-Angular/README.md

 ng serve

 The frontend will start at http://localhost:4200.

-### 🗄️ Database Setup
-The database schema is automatically generated when you run the backend for the first time.

 1️⃣ Ensure MySQL is Running
 Make sure you have a MySQL database server running.
 You can use: